Why study philosophy and religion?

-- Why do we need government?
+- What is the purpose of having a government?
 What is the best form of government?

 - What is a just society?
 Why should we obey the law?

-- What is a meaning of life?
+- What is the meaning of life?
 What is happiness?
 Is death good or bad?

-Another example of practical values of philosophy is that philosophy can provide a strong preparation for graduate and professional schools.
-Armed with the above skills, philosophy students consistently have the highest mean composite scores on the Graduate Record Examination (GRE), the highest average scores on the Law School Admission Test (LSAT), and outperform most majors, including business, on the Graduate Management Admission Test (GMAT).
-For the test data and other practical values of philosophy, including its marketable value in a rapidly changing economic climate, check this out: The Practical Values of Philosophy
+Philosophy also provides a strong preparation for graduate and professional schools.
+Philosophy students consistently have the highest mean composite scores on the Graduate Record Examination (GRE), the highest average scores on the Law School Admission Test (LSAT), and outperform most majors, including business, on the Graduate Management Admission Test (GMAT).
+For the test records, check this out The Power of Philosophy.

 Joungbin Lim (Ph.D., University of Virginia)